 We are a part of Somerset’s Integrated Multi-Disciplinary Foot Team and have strong links with the hospital vascular, orthopaedic, and orthotist services which allow us to provide holistic care.

 If you have diabetes there are some simple things you can do to prevent foot complications.
 Click on the Podiatry - diabetic foot blue box to the left.

-Nail surgery is provided for patients aged 15 or over with in-growing or pathologically painful nails.
-Using local anaesthetic and a tourniquet, either a partial or total nail removal would be performed and if required the nail is prevented from re-growing by using a caustic.
+Nail surgery is provided for patients aged 15 or over with in-growing or painful nails.
+Using local anaesthetic either part or the entire nail can be removed and if required the nail can be prevented from re-growing.

 A biomechanical assessment is undertaken for patients aged 15 or over with a structural abnormality of the foot or a specific medical condition.
 Self-care and insoles from the high street need to have been tried prior to referral for this service.